Frequently Asked Questions (FAQs)

 Temporary employees hired prior to January 1, 2010 who are active in Yale’s database (Oracle) will not be required to complete a background check to continue working.
 However, they will be required to complete a background check in the future if any of the following circumstances apply:

 - The temporary assignment changes.

 - The individual’s Yale ID expires and/or the individual requires new or additional access to his/her current access.

-- Temporary employees who have worked here in the past but were terminated more than six months prior.
+- The employee worked at the university in the past but ended that position more than six months prior.

 Yes.
 A temporary employee hired on or after March 15, 2013, will be required to successfully complete a standard background check prior to beginning their assignment.

 Do Yale retirees returning to work at Yale require a background check?

 No. Returning retirees do not require background checks unless the new position requires a credit or motor vehicle check.

 Does a returning temporary employee who has previously completed a background check require a new background check?

 If a temporary employee has a break in service of more than six months, he/she will be required to have a new background check completed.